Course Coordinator:Catherine Thiele (cthiele@usc.edu.au) School:School of Education and Tertiary Access

 teaching sessions and campuses where this course is usually offered.

 You will develop an understanding of the Australian Curriculum: Mathematics (Prep to Year 3).
 You will explore current research in early learning and teaching of mathematics to enable you to conceptualise, plan and design learning, teaching and assessments.
-You will consider a range of strategies including play-based and inquiry learning as well as interpret student thinking and diagnose misconceptions to improve student learning.
+You will analyse and apply a range of learning theories and teaching strategies (including play-based and inquiry learning) as well as interpret student thinking and diagnose misconceptions to improve student learning.
 You will also explore the linkages with literacy, numeracy and ICT and develop your mathematical content knowledge.

 Activity | Hours | Beginning Week | Frequency |